muratk5n/thirdwave/en/index.md

 ---

-The left hand, and right hand..
+The left hand, and the right hand..
 One does not know the other.
 But sometimes, the right hand can leave bread crums for left hand to find, to force action on a certain problem..
 Through friends in Pakistani ISI US deep state knew where Bin Laden was kept.
 It's all about